amccormick0915/amccormick0915/README.md

 - 👋 Hi, I’m @amccormick0915
 - 👀 I’m interested in the field of Networking and Security!
 I currently have the basic understanding for some Internet Protocols and would like to further gain more in depth knowledge and skills!
+I will also be undertaking Security Engineering and Distributed Systems in the Second Semester of my Final Year and am excited to learn about these two modules!
 - 🌱 I’m currently studying Computer Science at Queen Mary University, London and I am in my Final Year!
 - 📫 How to reach me
       by email: annelynmccormick@yahoo.com